JustinLamMSFT/microsoft/microsoft-teams/compare-microsoft-teams-options-b.md

  |
 |

-Toggle visibility of 4 table rows below
+Toggle visibility of 4 table rows below the Security and compliance row

 Security and compliance